soniaLF/MCW-Predictive-Maintenance-for-remote-field-devices/Hands-on lab/HOL step-by step - Predictive Maintenance for remote field devices.md

 ### Task 2: Create a notification table in Azure Storage

 One of the things we would like to avoid is sending repeated notifications to the workforce in the field.
-Notifications should only be sent once every 24 hour period per device.
+Notifications should only be sent once every 24-hour period per device.
 To keep track of when a notification was last sent for a device, we will use a table in a Storage Account.

 1. In the [Azure portal](https://portal.azure.com), select **Resource groups** from the left-hand menu, then select the **Fabrikam_Oil** link from the listing.